darkestb4light/proxycheck/README.md

 Sun Feb  3 13:56:11 2019: proxycheck: STANDARD: dst=localhost: dport=8080: action=getlocation: location=None: unable to follow
 ...
 ```
 In the previous example, we examined the response using just "-B" and we did not see a Location header.
 This explains why we could not orignally follow it.
 We could call it a day or we could check to see if, given a more sizeable buffer, we still do not see a Location header.
-This time, we increase the size of the buffer to 4096 bytes - Note, that proxycheck is now able to follow the redirect as desired:
+This time, we increase the size of the buffer to 4096 bytes (this is an arbitrary value but we wanted something that was reasonable to hold the headers) - Note: We can't control where the server side decides to place the Location header or even that it includes it.
+This example demonstrates that although "-B" alone will be enough in MOST situations, it can be useful to specify a response buffer.
+We can see with the increased buffer that proxycheck is now able to follow the redirect as desired:
 ```
 echo bar.com | ./proxycheck -s localhost -p 8080 -H huac -I 2 -r -F 301 -B 4096 -V 2